w3c/wcag/11ty/README.md

 ### `WCAG_VERSION`

-**Usage context:** currently this should not be changed, pending future improvements to `21` support
+**Usage context:** for building older versions of techniques and understanding docs

 Indicates WCAG version being built, in `XY` format (i.e. no `.`).
+Influences which pages get included, and a few details within pages (e.g. titles/URLs, "New in ..." sentences).
-Influences base URLs for links to guidelines, techniques, and understanding pages.
+Also influences base URLs for links to guidelines, techniques, and understanding pages.

-**Default:** `22`
+Possible values: `22` **(default)**, `21`

 ### `WCAG_MODE`